markitosgv/JWTRefreshTokenBundle/UPGRADE-2.0.md

 ## General changes

+- The `refresh_token_class` config node is now required and validates that the class implements `Gesdinet\JWTRefreshTokenBundle\Model\RefreshTokenInterface`
 - The `Gesdinet\JWTRefreshTokenBundle\Security\Http\Authenticator\RefreshTokenAuthenticator::supports()` method now only checks if the request path matches the `check_path` configuration for the authenticator

 ## Removed Features